organizatsiya/BentoBox/README.md

 * Old Slimeworlds are not deleted
 * A default world (a hub or lobby world) is required for players to appear in after a server restart.
 * Islands are always at 0,0 in any particular world (shouldn't be an issue).
+* No nether or end world support - turn those off in the BSkyBlock config for now.

 #### Installation